Cross-scale predictive dictionaries: Prior work

-\paragraph{Sparse approximation.} Sparse approximation problems arise in a wide range of settings \cite{elad2010sparse}.
+Sparse approximation problems arise in a wide range of settings \cite{elad2010sparse}.
 The broad problem definition is as follows: given a vector $\bfx \in \reals^N$, a matrix $D \in \reals^{N \times T}$, we solve

-There are many approaches to solving $\textrm{(P0)}$ and its many variants.
-Of particular interest to this paper is orthogonal matching pursuit (OMP) \cite{pati1993orthogonal}, a greedy approach to solving $\textrm{(P0)}$.
+While the problem itself is NP-hard \cite{natarajan1995sparse}, there are many greedy and relaxed approaches to solving $\textrm{(P0)}$.
+Of particular interest to this paper is OMP \cite{pati1993orthogonal}, a greedy approach to solving $\textrm{(P0)}$.
 OMP recovers the support of the sparse vector $\bfs$, one element at a time, by finding the column of the dictionary that is most correlated with the current residue.
 In each iteration of the algorithm, there are three steps: first, the index of the atom that is closest in angle to the current residue is added to the support; second, solving a least square problem with the updated support to obtain the current estimate; and third, updating the residue by removing the contribution of the current estimate.
+Outline of the procedure is given in Algorithm \ref{alg:omp}.

+The proxy step and the projection step are the two computationally intensive steps in OMP.
+The time complexity of the proxy step is $\mathcal{O}(NTK)$, while that of the projection step is $\mathcal{O}(NK^3)$ for $K$ iterations.
+For very large dictionaries and very sparse representation, the proxy step is the dominating term, which grows linearly with dictionary size.